Gluten Free Funfetti Birthday Cake

 My go-to gluten free birthday cake!
-With a vanilla cake base, lots of sprinkles for a funfetti twist and finished off with a classic dairy free buttercream frosting.
+With a vanilla cake base, lots of sprinkles for a funfetti twist and finished off with a classic vanilla buttercream frosting.
 The perfect recipe for any celebration!

 It has a rich buttery vanilla flavor, tons of sprinkles to make it funfetti and finished off with my classic dairy free buttercream frosting.

 I opted to make this a six inch 3 layer cake, but you can also make a 2 layer 8 inch instead.
 Either way, it will be enough to feed about 14-18 people, depending on how much everyone wants to eat.
-Try my dairy free birthday cake next!
+Try my dairy free birthday cake, funfetti blondies or gluten free strawberry cake next!

 Spray and line two 8 inch round cake pans or three 6 inch round cake pans with parchment paper and set aside.